Louis Desaix: Biography

-When command passed to Kléber, Desaix was one of the small party selected to accompany Bonaparte.
+When command passed to Kléber, Desaix was one of a small party of French officers selected to accompany Bonaparte back to France.
 However, it was months before he could join the new First Consul.
-Despite the Convention of El Arish, granting Desaix right of passage, he was captured with his troops by the British led by George Keith Elphinstone, who not only refused to recognise the Convention, but pretended to consider Desaix a rank-and-file officer.
-Desaix was later freed by superior orders from the British Vice-Admiralty.
+After being recalled from Upper Egypt, Desaix embarked on a ship which set sail for Europe on 3 March 1800.
+However, after the ship arrived in Livorno, British Admiral Lord Keith, in defiance of the Convention of El Arish, declared Desaix to be a prisoner of war and detained him, refusing to recognise his status as a general officer.
+Desaix allegedly responded to Keith's decision by stating "I ask you nothing except to deliver me from your presence.
+If you wish, give straw to the wounded who are with me.
+I dealt with the Mamelukes, the Turks, the Arabs of the great Desert, the Ethiopians, the blacks of Darfur; all respected their word when they gave it, and they did not insult men in misfortune."
+Desaix was eventually let go as a result of superior orders from the British Admiralty.

 The campaign of 1800 was close to its climax when Desaix arrived in Italy.
-He was immediately assigned to the command of a corps of two infantry divisions.
+He was immediately assigned to the command of a corps of two infantry divisions serving in the Army of Italy.
 Three days later (14 June), detached, with Boudet's division, at Rivalta, he heard the cannon of Marengo on his right.
 Taking the initiative he marched at once towards the sound, meeting Bonaparte's staff officer, who had come to recall him, halfway on the route.
 He arrived with Boudet's division at the moment when the Austrians were victorious all along the line.
 Exclaiming, "There is yet time to win another battle!" he led his three regiments straight against the enemy's center.
 At the moment of victory, Desaix was killed by a musket ball.
 On the same day, Jean-Baptiste Kleber, Desaix's good friend and comrade, and the governor-general of Egypt, was assassinated in Cairo.
 Upon hearing the news of Desaix's death, a grief-stricken Napoleon Bonaparte exclaimed, "Why am I not allowed to weep?"